Dash-Industry-Forum/Ingest/DASH-IF-Ingest.bs.md

 ## Implementation 2: Ingesting CMAF Track Files Based on fmp4 Tools ## {##implementation2}

-Another example of ingesting CMAF track files is provided by [=fmp4tools=] as described in [=LiveCMAF=] .
-In this case stored track files are used.
-The tool can patch the timestamp of the input tracks to a real time and upload the segments in real-time.
+Another example of ingesting CMAF track files is provided by [=fmp4tools=] as described in [=LiveCMAF=].
+In this case, stored track files are used.
+The tool can patch the timestamp of the input tracks to a real time and upload the segments in real time.
 The tool can upload timed text and timed metadata tracks.
-Also the tools support conversion and creation of timed metadata tracks, and on-the-fly generation of avail cues based on SCTE-35.
+Also, the tools support conversion and creation of timed metadata tracks, and on-the-fly generation of avail cues based on SCTE-35.

 Options available when using fmp4 tools:
 <pre><code>
 Usage: fmp4ingest [options] <input_files>
- [-u url]                       Publishing Point URL [-r, --realtime]               Enable realtime mode [--wc_offset]                  (boolean )Add a wallclock time offset for converting VoD (0) asset to Live [--ism_offset]                 insert a fixed value for hte wallclock time offset instead of using a remote time source uri [--wc_uri]                     uri for fetching wall clock time default time.akamai.com
- [--close_pp]                   Close the publishing point at the end of stream or termination [--avail]                      signal an advertisment slot every arg1 ms with duration of arg2 ms [--dry_run]                    Do a dry run and write the output files to disk directly for checking file and box integrity [--announce]                   specify the number of seconds in advance to presenation time to send an avail [--auth]                       Basic Auth Password
+ [-u url]                       Publishing point URL [-r, --realtime]               Enable real-time mode [--wc_offset]                  (boolean) Add a wallclock time offset for converting VoD (0) asset to live [--ism_offset]                 Insert a fixed value for the wallclock time offset instead of using a remote time source URI [--wc_uri]                     URI for fetching wallclock time (default is time.akamai.com) [--close_pp]                   Close the publishing point at the end of stream or termination [--avail]                      Signal an advertisment slot every arg1 ms with duration of arg2 ms [--dry_run]                    Do a dry run and write the output files to disk directly for checking file and box integrity [--announce]                   specify the number of seconds in advance to presenation time to send an avail
- [--aname]                      Basic Auth User Name [--sslcert]                    TLS 1.2 client certificate [--sslkey]                     TLS private Key [--sslkeypass]                 passphrase input_files                  CMAF files to ingest (.cmf[atvm])
+ [--auth]                       Basic auth password [--aname]                      Basic auth username [--sslcert]                    TLS 1.2 client certificate [--sslkey]                     TLS private Key [--sslkeypass]                 Passphrase input_files                    CMAF files to ingest (.cmf[atvm])
 </code></pre>

 Example command line using fmp4 tools: